Binbin Zhao

 Publications

 (2022).
 One Bad Apple Spoils the Barrel: Understanding the Security Risks Introduced by Third-Party Components in IoT Firmware.
-IEEE Transactions on Dependable and Secure Computing, CCF-A.
+IEEE Transactions on Dependable and Secure Computing (TDSC), CCF-A.

 PDF Dataset Slides